Jingnan-Jia/PFT_estimation/README.md

 2. `run.py --epochs=300 --mode='train' ... ` more arguments can be found in `set_args.py`.

 ## How to download the dataset?
 The datasets used in this project can be viewed and downloaded by applying requests at Zenodo (https://zenodo.org/records/12120376).
 In accordance with local and institutional guidance and legal requirements, some terms of use are required to check during the application.
-After we carefully approve your application, we will send you an email with a valid downloading link with the password.”
+After we carefully approve your application, we will send you an email with a valid downloading link with the password.
+We are applying to make the dataset publicly available without restrictions, which will require some time for ethical approval.